twbs/bootstrap/site/content/docs/5.1/layout/columns.md

   </p>

   <p>
-    As you can see the paragraphs gracefully wrap around the floated image.
-Now imagine how this would look with some actual content in here, rather than just this boring placeholder text that goes on and on, but actually conveys no tangible information at.
-It simply takes up space and should not really be read.
+    As you can see, the paragraphs gracefully wrap around the floated image.
+Now imagine how this would look with some actual content here, rather than just this boring placeholder text that goes on and on but conveys no tangible information.
+It simply takes up space and should not be read.
   </p>

   <p>
-    And yet, here you are, still persevering in reading this placeholder text, hoping for some more insights, or some hidden easter egg of content.
+    And yet, here you are, still persevering in reading this placeholder text, hoping for some more insights or some hidden easter egg of content.
 A joke, perhaps.
 Unfortunately, there's none of that here.
   </p>
 </div>
 {{< /example >}}